Lopez Heritage House

 The Lopez Heritage House, also known as Mansion de Lopez or Lopez Mansion (or otherwise known as the Nelly Garden), is a heritage house in Jaro, Iloilo City, Philippines.
-It was built in 1928 by Ilonggo statesman Don Vicente Lopez and his wife, Doña Elena Hofileña, among the early members of the prominent López family of Iloilo.
-The mansion was named after the couple's eldest daughter, Nelly Lopez y Hofileña.
+It was built in 1928 by Ilonggo statesman Don Vicente López and his wife, Doña Elena Hofileña, among the early members of the prominent López family of Iloilo.
+The mansion was named after the couple's eldest daughter, Nelly López y Hofileña.
 Due to its grandiose architecture highlighting the province's aristocratic past, it is regarded as the "Queen of Heritage Houses in Iloilo".

 The house and its 4 ha property are open for public tours and events.

 History

-Don Vicente Lopez y Villanueva, a prominent figure in the wealthy Lopez clan, was a successful sugar planter and industrialist in Iloilo.
-He used to live near the Jaro Cathedral with his wife, Elena Hofilena, but the constant sound of the cannons fired during religious activities during those times eventually led to the family's decision to transfer their home to a more peaceful location.
+Don Vicente López y Villanueva, a prominent figure in the wealthy López family, was a successful sugar planter and industrialist in Iloilo.
+He used to live near the Jaro Cathedral with his wife, Elena Hofileña, but the constant sound of the cannons fired during religious activities during those times eventually led to the family's decision to transfer their home to a more peaceful location.
 They eventually settled approximately one kilometer from the town center.
 The construction of the mansion was finished by 1928, and the couple decided to name the house after their eldest daughter, Nelly.
-Following the assassination of his elder brother and Iloilo governor, Don Benito Lopez y Villanueva, in 1908 by a rival political faction and relatives, Jalandoni Clan, Don Vicente took guardianship of his nephews, Eugenio “Ening” and Fernando “Nanding” (later known as tycoon Don Eugenio Lopez and Vice-President Fernando Lopez, also co-founders of ABS-CBN Corporation).
+Following the assassination of his elder brother and Iloilo governor, Don Benito López y Villanueva, in 1908 by a rival political faction and relatives, Jalandoni clan, Don Vicente took guardianship of his nephews, Eugenio “Eñing” and Fernando “Nanding” (later known as tycoon Don Eugenio Lopez and Vice-President Fernando Lopez, also co-founders of ABS-CBN Corporation).

 During the World War II in the Philippines, the mansion was very nearly burned down to the ground by Filipino guerrillas commandeered by an Ilonggo general to raze every mansion in the province to prevent them from serving as the headquarters for the invading Japanese soldiers.
-The-then occupants Lilia Lopez-Jison (3rd child of Don Vicente and Dona Elena) and her husband begged the guerillas to spare the house.
+The-then occupants Lilia Lopez-Jison (3rd child of Don Vicente and Doña Elena) and her husband begged the guerillas to spare the house.
 Just as kerosene was poured around the place, a squad of Japanese soldiers came and a heavy gunfight ensued.
 By the end of the war, the house survived in one piece.

 In its lifetime, the house served as a venue for receptions and meetings with Governor-Generals of the Philippines including Frank Murphy and Teddy Roosevelt Jr., Thailand's Prince Chupra, Former First Lady Imelda Marcos and late president Cory Aquino.

 Due to its cultural and architectural prominence, the National Historical Institute placed a historical marker on it, declaring it to be a National Heritage House on March 28, 2004.